 If you are looking for the best triathlon wetsuit for a poor swimmer then something with as much buoyancy as possible will really help you out.

 This approach does have some downsides though.
 The heavier wetsuits tend to be more restrictive around the upper arm area and are not the best once you master the art of freestyle swimming.

 What you are looking for is a wetsuit with buoyancy panels included that do not hamper your swim stroke in any way.
 Any of the wetsuits in the comparison table below will cover this for you so nothing to worry about.

 Let’s face it.
 Your wetsuit is most likely going to be the second most expensive purchase you make, number 1 being your bike, so you want to make sure it last you for a long time.

-With the brands listed above, you are getting premium quality at very affordable prices and the features are designed into their top wetsuits that can run well over $1000 a piece.
-There is no spurious knock off suits listed that you may find elsewhere.
-These are premium wetsuits from top flight Triathlon Gear companies.
+With the brands listed above, you are getting premium quality at very affordable prices and the features are designed for their top wetsuits that can run well over $1000 a piece.
+There are no spurious knock-off suits listed that you may find elsewhere.
+These are premium wetsuits from top-flight Triathlon Gear companies.

 Looking after your wetsuit

 There are a few things you can do to extend the life of your wetsuit and keep it in tip-top condition for the next race.